ß Back to Rates & Reservations

 Information for Guests

-Telephone: The house is in a valley and cell-phone reception is poor.
-We maintain a landline for safety and convenience and our per-minute charges are very high.
+Telephone & Wifi: The phone number at Aldebaran is 608.588.3085.
+The house is in a valley and cell-phone reception is poor.
+We maintain the landline for safety and convenience and our per-minute charges are very high.
 Please avoid lengthy outgoing calls: use a calling card or ask people to call you back.

 House rules: Please be reminded, and inform everyone in your party, that we do not allow pets on the property or smoking in the house.